-Top Atlantic Salmon Rivers in Norway
+Top Norway River’s for Atlantic Salmon

 The Gaula River rises from its headwaters and runs through three municipalities – Holtålen, Midtre-Gauldal and Melhus.
 It runs through an area full of contrasts; from high mountain plateaus through canyons and forests to the gentler, wider and rich agricultural land near the Trondheim fjord.
 It is also one of the longest Salmon rivers in Norway being 85km from the mouth at Øysanden to Eggafoss waterfall.

 The season begins on the 1st of June with steady fishing throughout the whole stretch, although early season fishing is mostly below the Gaulfoss rapids as until the water level is just right the Atlantic Salmon cannot pass this waterfall.
 Early season is the best time of the year for trophy Atlantic Salmon and when you will have the greatest chance of fish in the 15lb to 40lb range.

 In terms of numbers of fish, July is usually the most productive time of the season.
 This is when anglers of all experience levels from novice to expert have the best chances to catch Atlantic Salmon.

 Catches on the Gaula have improved due to the changes in the bag netting which has now been delayed at the start of the season and also the collective buy out of nets throughout the Trondheim fjord area allowing particularly the large early salmon to have a ‘free’ run up the river.